 The Main Event

-Whole Roasted Cauliflower with Miso & Tomato Pesto
+Whole Roasted Cauliflower with Miso and Tomato Pesto

 This whole roasted cauliflower makes a seriously spectacular vegetarian centrepiece.
 It’s loaded with a punchy Asian-style marinade and served on top of an addictive tomato pesto you’re going to love.